ACURO Submission FAQs

 - What do you mean by “extramural” institution?

-For the purposes of oversight of animal use in research, an extramural institution is any non-DoD institution that uses live animals to conduct Department of Defense (DoD)-supported research, development, testing, evaluation (RDT&E), or training.
+For the purposes of oversight of animal use in research, an extramural institution is any non-DoW institution that uses live animals to conduct Department of War (DoW)-supported research, development, testing, evaluation (RDT&E), or training.

-The provision of DoD funding, animals, facilities, equipment, or any other resources that are needed to conduct the RDT&E or training to a non-DoD institution.
-DoD-supported RDT&E or training is also referred to as extramural.
+The provision of DoW funding, animals, facilities, equipment, or any other resources that are needed to conduct the RDT&E or training to a non-DoW institution.
+DoW-supported RDT&E or training is also referred to as extramural.

-- Where can I find the template for the ACURO animal use appendix?
+- Where can I find the template for the ACURO specific documents?

 - How do I know what information is needed in each section of the ACURO Appendix?